Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 ![](images/CopyButton-ShareDialog.png)

 #### Work Performed:
-* Focused on the interactive button-like elements that were mentioned in the issue on Phabricator.
+* Focused on the interactive button-like elements that were mentioned in the issue on <abbr title="A a web-based platform used by MediaWiki to track tasks.">Phabricator</abbr>.
 * Interactive button elements that were not `<button>`'s were converted to `<button>`'s.
 * Elements that were button-like in appearance but functioned as a link were not converted.
 * The `<div>` in `permission.js` was converted to a `<button>`.
-* The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a CSS class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the UI for users without accessibility needs.
+* The `copyButton` in `download.pane.js` and `reuse.embed.js` needed a <abbr title="Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.">CSS</abbr> class (`bootstrap.less`) to offset some labeling text so that it wouldn't interfere with the <abbr title="User Interface (UI) is the visual representation of a web application.">UI</abbr> for users without <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> needs.
-* Any CSS files associated with elements that were changed were edited to keep the button-like element styling the same as it was prior to converting the tags.
+* Any <abbr title="Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language.">CSS</abbr> files associated with elements that were changed were edited to keep the button-like element styling the same as it was prior to converting the <abbr title="Keywords within a web page that define how a web browser must format and display content.">tags</abbr>.
 * In addition to converting the elements, there was an `<a>`-button-like element in `StripeButtons.js` that was a link.
 This was not converted because it is a link and the rationale is that `<a>`-link elements are used to go from `page1` to `page2` while buttons are used as an interactive interface within the page.
-A `tabindex` attribute was added to the `StripeButton.js` `<a>` element to make it focusable by the keyboard for accessibility needs.
+A `tabindex` <abbr title="An HTML element modifier.">attribute</abbr> was added to the `StripeButton.js` `<a>` element to make it <abbr title="The quality of an HTML element that allows it to be navigated to, selected, and highlighted via keyboard and mouse.">focusable</abbr> by the keyboard for <abbr title="The inclusive practice of removing barriers that prevent interaction with, or access to websites, by people with disabilities.">accessibility</abbr> needs.

 #### Code Changes:
 * resources/mmv/mmv.bootstrap.less: